 ABOUT

-His composition ‘Explore’ premiered on Belgian national TV on 16 April 2021, performed by the Antwerp Symphony Orchestra and conducted by Wim Henderickx.
-Several of his other compositions were played on the Belgian classical radio station Klara.
-The composer collaborated in 2022 with Wim van den Driessche on ‘Enigma, the Story of Alan Turing’.
+The composer continues to search for unique ways to tell stories with music, deviating from the classical concert hall idea.
+He collaborated with Wim van den Driessche on ‘Enigma, the Story of Alan Turing’ in 2022.
 A 50-minute concert work for a symphony orchestra and narrator, telling the story of British mathematician Alan Turing (1912-1954).
+'Enigma' has been performed several times since its premiere, by Symphonic Wind Band Zele and Brass Band Ghent.
 In March 2024, 'from the EARTH to the MOON' premiered in London and had a successful run of 5 concerts.
-At this concert, a narrator surrounded by a live orchestra brought this moving story, inspired by Jules Verne's book (1865), to live.
+At this family concert, a narrator surrounded by a live orchestra brought this moving story, inspired by Jules Verne's book (1865), to life.
+The concert had a Dutch production in Ghent in the summer of 2025, running for 7 sold-out concerts at the Belvedère at De Boekentoren.

-Obe composed the soundtrack for short films ‘Un monsieur qui a du souffle’ (2020), ‘The Long Expected’ (2020), ‘Young’ (2021) and ‘Are You In There?’
+Vermeulen composed the soundtrack for the short films ‘Un monsieur qui a du souffle’ (2020), ‘The Long Expected’ (2020), ‘Young’ (2021) and ‘Are You In There?’
 (2023).
 He conducted the recording sessions for the short films ‘The Long Expected’ (2020), ‘Young’ (2021), ‘Duet’ (2022), ‘A Man Buys His Wife A Plant’ (2023), ‘Reunify’ (2023) and 'Atomic No.85' (2023).